Mrsteveson/media/README.md

     origin: 'Katelyn',
     content: 'It's not what you say, it's how you say it.',
     date: '1/1/2019'
-    context: 'Talking about me' (optional, not sure how well this column would actually play into the client side visuals) }
+    context: 'Talking about me', (optional, not sure how well this column would actually play into the client side visuals)
+    created_at: '12/9/2019'
+}

 # User Authorization